duriantaco/neutrix/docs/guide/persistence.md

 ## Overview

-Persistence in Spyn allows your store's state to survive page reloads and browser restarts.
+Persistence in neutrix allows your store's state to survive page reloads and browser restarts.
 By enabling persistence, your application's state will automatically be saved to localStorage and restored when the application restarts.
 This is useful for maintaining user preferences, session data, or some work-in-progress content.

 ## Basic Usage